You're Invited!

 Harvest Farro and Apple Salad

 This is quickly becoming one of our favorite salads.
 It’s amazing any time of year, but it’s especially good in the fall.
-Crisp apples and toasted pecans paired with nutty farro and peppery arugula, then topped with crunchy fried shallots.
+Crisp apples and toasted pecans paired with nutty farro and peppery arugula.

 As if all that wasn’t enough, it’s tossed in an absolutely delicious vinaigrette that’s the perfect blend of sweet and tart.
 Yes, please!

 Better yet, making it isn’t difficult, but it does take a little time.
-The farro needs close to an hour to cook and cool, and frying the shallots takes about 20 minutes.
-The latter can be done while the farro is cooking and cooling.
+The farro needs close to an hour to cook and cool.

-Other than those two steps, the rest moves pretty quickly, including the dressing which takes maybe five minutes to make.
+Other than that, the rest moves pretty quickly, including the dressing which takes maybe five minutes to make.

 So gather the ingredients including your favorite apple variety and get ready to savor the flavors of fall!